ktangsali/physicsnemo-sym/docs/user_guide/features/nodes.rst

 Equations
 ---------

-Modulus Sym is a framework to develop solutions to problems in science and engineering.
-Since both these fields have equations at their core, Modulus Sym has several utilities to aid defining these equations with ease.
-With Modulus Sym' symbolic library, you can define the equations using SymPy in the most natural way possible.
+PhysicsNeMo Sym is a framework to develop solutions to problems in science and engineering.
+Since both these fields have equations at their core, PhysicsNeMo Sym has several utilities to aid defining these equations with ease.
+With PhysicsNeMo Sym' symbolic library, you can define the equations using SymPy in the most natural way possible.
 The expressions are converted to PyTorch expressions in the backend.
-Modulus Sym comes with several built-in PDEs that are customizable such that they can be applied to steady-state or transient problems in 1D/2D/3D (this is not applicable to all the PDEs).
-A nonexhaustive list of PDEs that are currently available in Modulus Sym include:
+PhysicsNeMo Sym comes with several built-in PDEs that are customizable such that they can be applied to steady-state or transient problems in 1D/2D/3D (this is not applicable to all the PDEs).
+A nonexhaustive list of PDEs that are currently available in PhysicsNeMo Sym include:

 * ``AdvectionDiffusion``: Advection diffusion equation
 * ``GradNormal``: Normal gradient of a scalar